 The first time it happens to you, it'll ruin your day, but your character pulling the mask on and off can interrupt you firing and reduce you to useless hip fire for a couple of seconds at key moments, so be sure to plan for it.
 It's not necessarily something you'll ever be able to reliably control, but if you learn to expect the disruption you'll at least stop being quite so annoyed by it.

-Season 4 has launched to groans about file sizes worldwide, and so far hasn't shaken up the gameplay too wildly, but it's major initial addition comes in the form of in-match events.
+Season 4 launched back in the day to groans about file sizes worldwide, and its major initial addition comes in the form of in-match events.
 These can happen randomly during any match, and there are three types:

 - Jailbreak: Everyone who's eliminated respawns by airdrop - whether they've lost in the Gulag or are waiting for a fight.